Business Growth Strategies

-We’re at a point in the business cycle—with economists forecasting robust growth and merger and acquisition activity at record levels—where companies that have never considered engaging in a sale or acquisition process are pondering strategic alternatives.
+We’re at a point in the business cycle—with merger and acquisition activity at record levels—where companies that have never considered engaging in a sale or acquisition process are pondering strategic alternatives.
 If that’s what’s happening at your middle-market business, here’s an important question to consider:

 Are you working with a bank that can provide the strategic and capital structure advice you will need to grow or sell the business?

 Traditionally there haven’t been many financial institutions willing and able to offer that level of thought leadership to middle-market clients.
-So, with a bullish outlook for growth starting to spin the wheels of change, how do you determine if your current or prospective bank can provide you with timely advice?
+So, continuing into 2022, how do you determine if your current or prospective bank can provide you with timely advice?

 For starters, you will need strategic advice to help you figure out what you should buy (or continue to own and run) and how to pay for it.

 The ideal bank to provide such advice has an approach that emphasizes learning about your business and current strategy, including your positioning, outlook, concerns and the opportunities you have identified.
 Ideally, you want a team of bankers who will engage you in a series of conversations in which they listen, ask questions and gently challenge you.
 Then, once they have the context and have established a dialogue with you on strategy, they can offer perspectives, advice, introductions and, ultimately, financing to support the execution of your chosen strategy.

 In addition, you want bankers who can help you step back and think about your capital structure (both existing and potential) in context.
 You will need advice on how to balance debt and equity, alternative capital types that might be available, and how best to harness capital to benefit from an opportunity or solve a problem.
 Discussions with your bankers should cover the suitability, relative merits and possible shortcomings of particular types of debt and equity capital, in the context of your business’s unique situation.